Location

 Work Schedule & Travel Obligation:

-• The ability to work occasional evening, weekend, and irregular hours and to travel within the state as needed.
+• The ability to work frequent evening, weekend, and irregular hours during session, and occasional work in those time frames during other parts of the year, and to travel within the state as needed.

 • Bilingual ability to interpret or translate in a non-English language, preferably Spanish.